savonet/book/language.md

 ```

 If you do not need to manipulate time components and only print time, this can
-also be more conveniently done with the `time.string` function which takes a
+also be more conveniently done with the `time.string`\indexop{time.string} function which takes a
 string as argument and replaces `%Y` by the year, `%m` by the month and so on,
 so that we can do